Richard-Barrett/frameflow/README.md

-# frameflow
-Transcribe technical videos into structured How-To documents with visual frame context.

 # 🖼️ FrameFlow

+`Transcribe technical videos into structured How-To documents with visual frame context.`

 **FrameFlow** is a CLI tool to extract **technical documentation from video recordings** using: